Steve Hanke: Currency and commodity trading

 Hanke has been trading commodities and currencies for over 60 years.
 He has also trained a number of Johns Hopkins students who have gone on to successful careers in finance.
 He is chairman emeritus of the Friedberg Mercantile Group, Inc. in Toronto.
 During the 1990s, he served as president of Toronto Trust Argentina (TTA) in Buenos Aires.
 It was the world best performing mutual fund in 1995.
 Hanke also serves on the supervisory board of AMG (Advanced Metallurgical Group, N.V.), which was the best performing stock on the Amsterdam Stock Exchange in 2017, with its market capitalization increasing by 201%.
 In May 2019, Hanke was appointed chairman of AMG's supervisory board.
 In the past, he has served on the board of the Philadelphia Stock Exchange and the National Bank of Kuwait's International Advisory Board, which was chaired by Sir John Major.

 In 1995, during the Mexican tequila crisis, many investors were shying away from Argentine investments.
 Relying on his deep understanding of the convertibility system, Hanke bet against the market and had TTA fully invested in Argentine peso-denominated bonds.
 As a result, TTA was the world's best performing mutual fund in 1995, with a 79.25% increase.
 Hanke has taken several other notable successful trading positions during his career.
-For example, in late 1985, he was among the first to correctly predict that oil would fall below $10 per barrel, and in 1993, he joined a successful speculative attack on the French franc, which illicited an article in Paris Match, "Scenario-fiction Pour Une Journée De Cocagne: Hunt, Hanke, Goldsmith Tsutsumi Et Les Autres...".
+For example, in late 1985, he was among the first to correctly predict that oil would fall below $10 per barrel, and in 1993, he joined a successful speculative attack on the French franc, which elicited an article in Paris Match, "Scenario-fiction Pour Une Journée De Cocagne: Hunt, Hanke, Goldsmith Tsutsumi Et Les Autres...".

-Hanke has also worked as an expert witness in financial litigation, specializing in derivatives cases.
+Hanke has worked as an expert witness in financial litigation, specializing in derivatives cases.
 In the past, he was a principal at Chicago Partners (now Navigant Consulting).
 In 1994, Hanke, his then-post-doctoral student Christopher Culp, and Nobel laureate Merton Miller waded into the debate over the collapse of Metallgesellschaft AG.
 Although not officially involved in the case, Hanke, Culp, and Miller made headlines when they revealed that Metallgesellschaft's oil futures hedge was sound, and that it was Deutsche Bank who was responsible for the collapse of the $1.3 billion position.